chadac/nix-config-modules/README.md

 With this module setup, it is much easier to colocate similar configurations in the same file.
-For example, rather than storing your Emacs configuration in three separate files, in nix-config-modules, emacs would be configured with:
+For example, rather than storing your Emacs configuration in many separate files with a generic mixed NixOS/HM/Darwin/generic package setup, you can instead configure it
+with:

 ```nix
   { inputs, ... }: